-2.1.1 Points-To Analysis

-We illustrate the utility of debugging via proof trees through a program analysis use case.
+2.1.1 Points-To Analysis.
+We illustrate the utility of debugging the presence of unexpected tuples via proof trees through a program analysis use case.
 Figure 1 illustrates a points-to analysis implemented in Datalog.
-The points-to analysis resembles a field-sensitive but flowinsensitive analysis [36].
+The points-to analysis resembles a field-sensitive but flow-insensitive analysis [Sridharan et al. 2005].
 The input relations (also known as EDB) of the logic specification are the relations new, assign, load, and store express the input program in relational form.
 The relation new represent the object-creation sites of the input program, the relation assign the assignments, and relations load/store the read and write accesses of objects via a field.
-Figure 1a shows an input program encoded in the form of input relations in Figure 1b.
+Figure 1(a) shows an input program encoded in the form of input relations in Figure 1(b).
 The graph in Figure 2 represents the input relations.
 The nodes represent either object-creation sites or variables.
 The edges are object-creation sites, assignments, and load/store instructions.
 The graph shows a clear separation between objects of $l_4$ with objects $l_1$ and $l_3$ .
 The goal is to compute the var-points-to set in the form of the output relation vpt.
-The Datalog rules computing the var-points-to set are given in Figure 1c.
-The first rule makes the variable Var point to object Obj where Obj is the line number of the object-creation site as an abstraction for all possible objects that could be created by this object-creation site.
+The Datalog rules computing the var-points-to set are given in Figure 1(c).
+The first rule makes the variable Var point to object 0bj, where 0bj is the line number of the object-creation site as an abstraction for all possible objects that could be created by this objectcreation site.
 The second rule shows the transfer of the var-points-to set from source Var2 of the assignment to its destination Var.
 The third rule transfers the var-points-to set from the source of a store instruction Q to the destination of a load instruction Var.
-The transfer is conditional depending on whether field F of the load and store instructions match and whether the instance variable Y of the load and the instance variable P of the store instruction alias.
-The last rule expresses the alias relation between variables Var1 and Var2, i.e., two variables alias if they share at least one object-creation site Obj in their var-points-to sets.
-The relations vpt and alias are the output of the analysis and are called the IDB of the Datalog specification.
+The transfer is conditional depending on whether field F of the load and store instructions match and whether the instance variable Y